Dictionary » Negative Words » Failing – Meaning, Definition, Synonyms and Antonyms

 1. Is “failing” always negative?

-Mostly yes, but recognizing failings can lead to personal growth and improvement, making it a necessary part of learning.
+Mostly yes, but recognizing failings can lead to personal growth and improvement, making it a useful part of learning and development.

 2. What is the difference between “failure” and “failing”?

-“Failure” refers to the event or act of not succeeding, while “failing” can refer to an ongoing condition or a personal flaw.
+“Failure” refers to the event or result of not succeeding, while “failing” can describe an ongoing condition, a repeated pattern, or a personal shortcoming.

 3. Can failings be improved?

 Yes.
-With awareness, effort, and support, personal and professional failings can often be addressed and improved.
+With awareness, effort, and support, personal and professional failings can often be addressed through better habits, feedback, training, or planning.

 4. Is “failing” used in formal contexts?

-Yes, it’s commonly used in both formal and informal settings to discuss performance, character, or abilities.
+Yes.
+It’s commonly used in both formal and informal settings to discuss performance, character traits, strategy, or reliability.

 5. How do I use “failing” in a sentence?

-Example: “His greatest failing was a lack of patience.”
+Example: “His greatest failing was a lack of patience, especially when managing deadlines.”

 Explore more F words